cncf/tag-security/governance/roles.md

 ## Role of project leads

-Project Leads lead specific projects where a deliverable or set of deliverables have been defined within the issue.
+Project Leads lead specific projects where a deliverable has been defined within the issue.

 Project Leads are nominated and approved by the following process:
   1. Project Lead actively participates in the group, initiates the proposal or